graphaware/neo4j-changefeed/README.md

 The REST API a JSON array of changesets.
 A changeset contains the following:

 * sequence - the sequence number of the changeset
-* changeDate - timestamp of the changeset (represented as the number of milliseconds since 1/1/1970)
+* timestamp - timestamp of the changeset (represented as the number of milliseconds since 1/1/1970)
 * changes - an array of Strings representing each modification to the graph that occurred in the same transaction

 e.g.